Investigators

 Data Manager

-Mr. Tarasovsky works with several research groups at VA, UCSF, and NCIRE.
-He has extensive experience performing data management, database design, and application development for several large scale studies and has worked with Dr. Barnes on several of her prior studies.
+Mr. Tarasovsky works with several research groups at UCSF and NCIRE.
+He has extensive experience performing data management, database design, and application development for several large scale studies and has worked with Dr. Barnes on several of her prior studies